Skip to main content

 State-based services

-• Cancer Council in your state or territory: These offer a variety of services depending on the state/territory but can include financial counselling, emergency financial advice, transport services, subsidised accommodation, pro bono legal and workplace support, wig and turban services
+• Cancer Council in your state or territory: These offer a variety of services depending on the state/territory you live in.
+Services include:

 Support groups

-There are a growing number of MBC support groups in Australia.
-Many meet face-to-face, but several are now offered online via teleconferencing (e.g. Zoom or Teams).
 The groups vary in style – some meet weekly, others monthly.
-Some have a therapeutic focus, others are simply to connect.
-A couple are specifically for young women (usually <45 years of age).
+Some have a therapeutic focus.
+Others are simply to connect.
+A couple are specifically for younger women (usually <45 years of age).
 Many people report that they have tried a few to find the one that is the best fit for them.

 In addition to the groups that meet in ‘real time’, there are also several Facebook groups.
 Some are general; others are sub-type or treatment specific.
 The more specific Facebook groups are usually international rather than Australian.